-As noted above and in the statement of activities, the cost of all governmental activities during the fiscal year ended September 30, 2013 was \$937,457.
+As noted above and in the statement of activities, the cost of all governmental activities during the fiscal year ended September 30, 2014 was \$921,485.
 The costs of the Town's activities were primarily funded by program revenues and general revenues.
-Program revenues are comprised primarily of non ad valorem assessments levied to fund solid waste costs and rental revenues.
+Program revenues are comprised primarily of non ad valorem assessments levied to fund solid waste costs and rental revenues from cell towers.
 General revenues are comprised primarily of property taxes, intergovernmental revenues, and franchise fees.
-The remainder of the current fiscal year revenue includes interest revenue and miscellaneous revenues.
-The majority of the decrease in revenues is the result of a decrease in grant revenue in the current fiscal year.
-In the prior fiscal year, the Town was awarded the Energy Efficient and Conservation Competitive Grant and used the funds to complete the Town Hall Energy Saving Modification and Retrofit Program.
+The remainder of the current fiscal year revenue includes interest revenue, miscellaneous revenues, and a non-cash donation of cell tower assets.
+The majority of the increase in revenue is the result of the receipt of a non-cash donation of cell tower assets in the current fiscal year.
+In the current fiscal year, the Town and a certain cell phone provider agreed to terminate their communication site lease agreement.
+At the end of the lease, the cell phone provider donated certain personal properties to the Town.
 In total, expenses decreased slightly from the prior fiscal year.
-The majority of the decrease is a result of a decrease in maintenance and transportation costs.
+The majority of the decrease is a result of a decrease in administration and transportation costs.